 4. Blue wallpaper with yellow pops

-This contemporary bedroom has a bold colour palette, the brights all tied together with flashes of white.
-Yellow comes in as an accent in the bedside and the graphic cushion, where it’s just enough to add zest while not competing with the stylised bedroom wallpaper.
-If you want to get some patterns added to your walls, find the help you need with the wallpaper installation experts.
+For a contemporary bedroom with a bold colour palette, tie all the brights together with flashes of white.
+Yellow can come in as an accent in the bedside and a graphic cushion, where it’s just enough to add zest.
+Or, bring in yellow tones with bedroom wallpaper.
+If you want to get some wallpaper added to your walls, find the help you need with the wallpaper installation experts.

 5. Gold tones and shiplap

-This bedroom is another contemporary bedroom that has been taken from plain to pretty, simply with the addition of some honey-coloured linen and a statement golden vintage lamp.
-And how well do soft blush tones mix with this mustard shade?
-It’s unexpected but it works.
+Take a contemporary bedroom from plain to pretty.
+Simply with the addition of some honey-coloured linen and a statement golden vintage lamp.
+If you love mustard, consider mixing it with soft blush tones.
+It’s an unexpected combo but it works!

-Here we have a stunning Boho bedroom with a more dominant yellow colour scheme, mixing canary yellow with soft lemon.
+You could go for a dominant colour scheme by mixing different shades of yellow, such as canary yellow and soft lemon.
 If you want to go for a monochromatic look like this, make sure to introduce lots of texture to liven up the limited palette.
-In this room, the texture comes through via the macrame, rattan bed frame, the soft bedding and the smooth hard metal of the locker.
+Texture can come through via a macrame wall hanging, a rattan bed frame, soft bedding and the smooth hard metal of a locker used as a dresser.

 7. Mustard bedhead with gold wallpaper

-A subtle yellow bedroom here, with gold and midnight blue wallpaper combining with a luxurious mustard velvet bedhead.
+For a subtle yellow bedroom, opt for gold and midnight blue wallpaper.
+Combine with with a luxe mustard velvet bedhead.
 Warm yellow does a great job of brightening up a room, so it’s a good choice of accent if you are going for darker wallpaper.